andrewcbecker/CodeCrew/README.md

 README.md

+This is a brand new project so you're not going to see much different than CrewAI for the moment.

 # CodeCrew

 A fork of CrewAI emphasizing multi-model collaboration for improving code generation and quality control.
 CodeCrew leverages the `function_calling_llm` feature within CrewAI to orchestrate tasks across LLMs specialized in code understanding and analysis.